-- Customer satisfaction is a leading indicator to field service success.
 Competitive factors continue to elevate the importance of providing value-added services for customers.
 Top performing organizations exceed customer expectations and SLA’s in order to retain valuable customers.
-All service functions need to keep the customer and their needs at the forefront of each decision.
+All service functions need to keep the customer and their needs at the forefront of each decision

-- Compliance is good first step, the next is service excellence.
-Top performing service organizations use Field Service Software and have been able to achieve measurable performance improvements in retention, satisfaction, and revenue generated from customers through going beyond just meeting customer needs.
-SLA’s should be a baseline of performance, the goal of service must be to continuously improve the value being provided to the customer rand ensure that the entire service organization has them in mind during each interaction.
+Top performing service organizations use software automation and have been able to achieve measurable performance improvements in retention, satisfaction, and revenue generated from customers through going beyond just meeting customer needs.
+SLA’s should be a baseline of performance, the goal of service must be to continuously improve the value being provided to the customer rand ensure that the entire service organization has them in mind during each interaction